typhoon1zero2/fashionBlog/README.md

  8. Make sure your images all have `alt` attributes so that they are accessible.
  9. Inside the page footer, use the same technique you used earlier to create a semantic and accessible navigation, using a wrapping `nav` tag, unordered list and the aria attributes.
  10. Add a copyright in the `footer`.
 For the &copy; symbol, use an [html entity](https://www.w3schools.com/html/html_entities.asp).

+ ### Style Your Page
+ 1. Use a [`border`](https://www.w3schools.com/css/css_border.asp) only on the left side of the page's `html` element.
+It should have a width of `5px` and a color of `lightgray`.
+ 2. Set the `body` element's `min-height` to be at least 100% of the [viewport height](https://alligator.io/css/viewport-units/).
+Also, use the `font-family` property to set the entire page to use `sans-serif` fonts.
+ 3. Give the `body` a `max-width` of `1000px` and center it on the page with the margin auto technique.
+ 4. The border is too close to our text and we've got an issue with margin-collapse at the top of the page!
+Add padding to the header, mainand footerelements of 1remon the top and bottom and 2rem on the left and right to fix these issues.
+ 5. For the h1on the page we want the color to be tomato.
+ 6. Set all of the images to have a widthof 100%.
+ 7. For your site navigation, you'll need to remove all of the padding on the ulelements and then set it's list-style-typeto none.
+It would be a good idea to use a class to style the navigation so that you can still make a bulleted list on your page.
+Use Flexbox to style the ulfor the navigation elements.
+On the top navigation use the space-betweenrule to have the menu items spread across their container evenly.
+Set the color for the anchors inside the main navigation to be lightgrayand the footer navigation to be tomato.
+ 8. Style the title of each of your blog posts so that they are larger.
+Style the 'continues...' anchor tags so that they are aligned to the right and are bold and tomato colored.
+Set the margin on the bottom the articletags to be 4rem.
+Also, add a 1pxsolid border in lightgrayto the bottom of each one and give each padding on the bottom of 2rem.
+For the ptag inside your article, use the pseudo-element ::first-letter to style the drop cap and set it's color to lightgray.
+Style the copyright so it is lightgray.